Posted on

 About the Author

-Dr. Julie Merriman is an associate professor and clinical coordinator for Northwestern's online Master of Arts in Mental Health and School Counseling programs.
+Dr. Julie Merriman is the program director for Northwestern's online Master of Arts in Mental Health and School Counseling programs.
 Dr. Merriman’s background in the mental health field ranges from running her own private practice since 1999 to being a school counselor to running an adolescent

 program to creating a school for severely emotionally disturbed students to serving as